 An allergy is a reaction of the body's immune system to substances that are usually harmless.
 The reaction can cause minor symptoms such as itching, sneezing or rashes but sometimes causes a much more serious reaction called anaphylaxis.
-Anaphylaxis is a serious, life-threatening allergic reaction.
+Anaphylaxis is a serious, lifethreatening allergic reaction.
 It is at the extreme end of the allergic spectrum.
-The whole body is affected often within minutes of exposure to the allergen, but sometimes it can be hours later.
-Causes can include foods, insect stings, and drugs.
+The whole body is affected, often within minutes of exposure to the allergen, however sometimes it can be hours later.
+Causes can include foods, insect stings and bites, and drugs.
 Most healthcare professionals consider an allergic reaction to be anaphylaxis when it involves difficulty breathing or affects the heart rhythm or blood pressure.
 Anaphylaxis symptoms are often referred to as the ABC symptoms (Airway, Breathing, Circulation).
-It is possible to be allergic to anything which contains a protein, however most people will react to a small group of potent allergens.
 Common UK Allergens include (but are not limited to): peanuts, tree nuts, sesame, milk, egg, fish, latex, insect venom, pollen and animal dander.
 This policy sets out how Dollar Academy will support pupils with allergies, to ensure they are safe and are not disadvantaged in any way whilst taking part in school life.